colinbate/adventofcode-2018/README.md

 ## Language Options

 Some possibilities.
 Requirement was that they needed to be relatively easy to setup or already present on a Mac.
 Or there is some easy way to compile/run online.
 These are ordered roughly based on my familiarity with them.
-And I may or may not take the time to learn some of the ones which I've never used before—the bottom seven.
+And I may or may not take the time to learn some of the ones which I've never used before.

   1. JavaScript (installed)
   1. C# (`dotnet` installed)